 - Shop for clothing at consignment stores, thrift shop and yard sales.

-The attorneys at Hall & Navarro are passionate about law.
-We serve Effingham County, Bulloch County and surrounding areas.
-The law offices are located in Springfield, Georgia and in Statesboro, Georgia.
+The attorneys at Hall and Navarro are passionate about law.
+We serve Effingham County, Bulloch County, Emanuel County, and surrounding areas.
 The attorneys at Hall and Navarro provide focused and experienced representation from your initial consultation until the resolution of your legal matter.
 We offer a broad range of legal services and are dedicated to serving individuals and businesses.

 Please consult an attorney for advice about your individual situation.
 This site and its information is not official legal advice, nor is it intended to be.
 Feel free to get in touch by e-mail, letters or phone calls.
 Contacting us does not create an attorney-client relationship.
 Until an attorney-client relationship is established, please withhold from sending any confidential information to us.